geekp2p/solo-node/README.md

 read-only.
 Because `bitcoin.conf` remains mounted from `./bitcoin-main` and `./bitcoin-testnet` you do **not** need to copy it into the data folders.

+### Troubleshooting

+#### `open //./pipe/dockerDesktopLinuxEngine: The system cannot find the file specified.`

+This error from `docker compose` indicates that Docker Desktop is not running or its backend service (the Windows named pipe `dockerDesktopLinuxEngine`) is unavailable.
+Start Docker Desktop and wait for it to report that the Docker engine is running before rerunning `docker compose up`.
+If the problem persists, restart Docker Desktop or reboot the host to re-establish the named pipe connection.

 ## Payout addresses in this pack
 - Mainnet: `bc1qxane6et6xdn6av99hanquxr839wmpl33q9ul5s`
 - Testnet: `tb1pvl0xwdnep3zvnvep9c7zxtr27dgdat659v89y5tp0e5g9qyutddsr88rwf`